mlhartme/stool/main/documentation.md

 ### Shared configuration

 Shared setup is for you if you want to install Stool on a server, where multiple users work on a shared set of stages.
 Any user can create, modify and removed any stage on the system.
-Technically, this is done by configuring file system permissions to allow everybody in a group to access stool.
+Technically, this is done by configuring file system permissions to allow everybody in a group to access Stool.

-To configure share stages:
+Instructions
 * become `root`
 * create a group `stool` and add all users you want to give access to the stages
 * create a folder `sharedstages` somewhere on your disk; invoke on this folder: